 - 1 Mathematics course

 - 3 Philosophy courses comprised of Logic, Ethics, and a Philosophy elective

 - 1 Public Speaking course

 - 3 Theology courses comprised of two sequential Theology courses and one Theology elective

 Degree candidates must fulfill all program requirements in addition to earning a minimum of 120 credits.
 Students are required to achieve a minimum cumulative GPA of 1.67 to be eligible to graduate.

 Admission as a transfer student is also available.
-A minimum of sixty credits must be completed at Boston College to satisfy residency.
-A maximum of sixty credits may be transferred into a student’s program from regionally accredited institutions.
+A minimum of 60 credits must be completed at Boston College to satisfy residency.
+A maximum of 60 credits may be transferred into a student’s program from regionally accredited institutions.
 Courses with an earned grade of C will be accepted in transfer; however, courses transferred from schools within Boston College may be accepted with grades of C-.
 A minimum of three semester hours is required for a transferred course to satisfy program requirements.

 For students in the degree program, normally the maximum course load is three per semester.
 Authorization for one additional course will be given only if a student has completed these three courses, each with a grade of B- or better, in the previous semester.

 Applications for admission may be submitted at any time and are reviewed on a rolling basis during the academic year.
 The following documentation is required: